JNRowe/vim-configs/vimrc.d/settings.rst

     set nonumber

-Set an upper limit to the popup menu, as full screen height “feels” quite unusable::
+Set an upper limit to the popup menu, as full screen height *feels* quite unusable::

     if has('insert_expand')